ARTIST-Association/.github/profile/README.md

-Welcome to the ARTIST association :sun:!
+# Welcome to the ARTIST association ☀️!